 - 4.3.1.
 The Scholarship selection process in each country (or, in some cases, in the region) will result in a list of successful candidates equal to the number of scholarships available for the country or region, and in most instances a list of reserve candidates ranked in order. - 4.3.2.
-Successful candidates become awardees once their placement at an Australian institution has been processed and the candidate has signed the Scholarship contract with the Commonwealth of Australia.
+Awardees will be advised of their success or otherwise by 1 August in the year of application. - 4.3.3.
+Successful candidates become awardees once the candidate has signed the Scholarship contract with the Commonwealth of Australia after a placement offer has been received from an Australian university.